panzerdp/dmitripavlutin.com/content/posts/2019-07-17-react-memo/index.md

 To improve user interface performance, React offers a higher-order component `React.memo()`.
 By memoizing the rendered output, memoization helps to avoid unnecessary re-rendering.

-While it might be tempting to apply `React.memo()` on many components, you must use it wisely.

 This post helps you distinguish the situations when `React.memo()` improves the performance, and, not less important, understand when its usage is useless.

-Plus I'll describe some useful tips you should be aware of.
+Plus I'll describe some useful memoization tips you should be aware of.

 ## 1. React.memo()